nrb/resume/resume.rst

 :2006-2010: Network Administrator - `MapleTronics Computers`_.
 Managed internal network, as well as installing and managing networks, servers, and software for clients.

   * Automating processes through custom VBScript and PowerShell scripts.
-  * Maintaining over 1,000 Windows computers, both workstations and servers using Kaseya management software and custom scripts.